prabhav44/Astronomical-Yearly-Location-Apparatus/README.md

 I would like to thank my team for sticking with me through the thick of it.
 I would like to thank Dr. Wood for giving me an opportunity when all seemed lost.

-Thank you for your time,
+Thank you for your time
-Prabhav Parashar